-Car insurance and car warranty are two different types of protection.
-A car warranty is designed to cover mechanical issues and labour on your vehicle caused by defects or issues with parts.
-Car insurance on the other hand, will cover the costs of repairing your vehicle if it is damaged in a collision, natural disaster, fire, or theft.
+Insurance and car warranty are two different types of protection.
+A car warranty is designed to cover mechanical issues and labour on your vehicle caused by defects or issues with parts. car insurance, on the other hand, will cover the costs of repairing your vehicle if it is damaged in a collision, natural disaster, fire, or theft.

-Car warranty can be negotiated at the manufacturer, while insurance is handled by insurance companies.
+Car warranty can be negotiated by the manufacturer, while insurance is handled by an insurer.
 Even though both have specific areas of coverage, one should not be ignored over the other.